 - Unsold stock and uncompleted work at year end – These are known as ‘floating assets’, and are really important for service businesses who often have a lot of work in progress that cannot be counted as a fixed asset (see below).

 - A register of fixed assets – This is a list of the equipment and property your company owns, including the value of each piece and other important information.
 It does not include stock, which would come under the ‘floating assets’ discussed above.

 - A record of company liabilities – Liabilities are essentially things your company owes, so this should be an accurate and complete record of any debt or investment your company has taken on.

 - Staff payroll information – HMRC keeps a particularly close eye on payroll and expenses matters, so make sure you keep accurate records of who’s been paid what and who’s claimed expenses for what.

 How do I keep records of my business’ sales and purchases?

-Use unique invoice numbers
+Use unique invoice numbers for different products/services

 List your outstanding debtors at year end

 An “outstanding debtor” is a person or company that owes your business money, most often customers who have bought a good or service but not yet paid for it.
 It’s really important to keep track of these, so make sure you keep an accurate list.
 You should also ensure that this list includes the unique invoice numbers for each transaction, the payment due date, the amount owed, and the name of the customer.

 Also, if you are reasonably certain that a particular invoice won’t be paid (if the company that bought from you has since gone out of business, for example), then mark it as a potential bad debt and explain why.
 Doing this means your accountant may write it off as a ‘bad’ or ‘doubtful’ debt, which means it could count as an allowable business expense.